 The Lems Chillum is a zero drop, wide toe box casual shoe that incorporates a mixed materials upper and a flexible, air-injected rubber sole.
 The attractive Chillum, which comes with an optional (removable) cork insole, works great for around-town activities, including everything from running errands to spending time out and about with friends.
 The lightweight nature of this shoe (each Lems Chillum shoe weighs about 8 oz.) and its easy packability make it a favorite among savvy travelers.

-Low Stack Height, Wide Toe Box, Level Platform
+Low Stack Height, Spacious Toe Box, Level Sole

 Built on the same outsole as the Lems Boulder Boot, the Chillum possesses an upper composed of suede, canvas, and wool, which provides texture, breathability, durability, and optimal comfort.
 The low stack height, wide toe box nature of these foot-healthy shoes means that your feet will be able to function as nature intended; that is, with toes free to lengthen and splay and with the ability to sense (and react to) the ground beneath your feet.

-Pairs Well With Correct Toes & Other Footgear
+Works With Correct Toes & Other Natural Footgear

 The Lems Chillum works great in combination with other helpful natural footgear.
 The ample space within the Chillum’s toe box allows for the use of Correct Toes toe spacers for most sets of feet, particularly if you remove the optional insole that comes with the shoe.
 Other beneficial footgear that pairs nicely with the Lems Chillum includes Injinji toe socks, thin and textured Naboso proprioceptive insoles, and Strutz foot pads or Pedag metatarsal pads.